Current Volunteer Needs

 Rancho Cordova Community Food Locker's new website

 The Rancho Cordova Community Food Locker is the official USDA distribution site in Rancho Cordova.
-As of December2015, CCFL had served over 500,000 families, over 2 million individuals, and food for over 15.5 million meals.
+As of December2015, RCFL had served over 500,000 families, over 2 million individuals, and food for over 15.5 million meals.

 Our Grassroots Beginning

-CCFL was founded in 1987 by a group of concerned citizens in Rancho Cordova who saw a real need for a local food locker.
+RCFL was founded in 1987 by a group of concerned citizens in Rancho Cordova who saw a real need for a local food locker.
 The group, headed by Walter Little and John Healey, included private citizens and representatives from the community's churches and civic organizations.
 It set a goal to develop a "community based" food locker -- not a small project!
 Help from a number of people and many donations were needed.
 Over 300 interested people attended the informational meeting and more than 150 people volunteered to help.
-Generous people with great ideas pitched in to make CCFL a reality.
+Generous people with great ideas pitched in to make RCFL a reality.
 St. John Vianney Church offered a 12' x 60' trailer, a walk in refrigeration unit, and use of the Church's property.
 Our box truck was donated and is maintained by the Cordova Kiwanis Club.
-Other donors and supporters too numerous to list here were also instrumental in CCFL's establishment and successful operation.
+Other donors and supporters too numerous to list here were also instrumental in RCFL's establishment and successful operation.

 Our Need for Your Help